skius/grabapl/grabapl/README.md

 - [ ] textual language
 - [ ] structs in types example semantics?
 - [ ] Lift restriction of not being able to return edges from shape queries.
 They cannot be aliased, and returning edges from there is actually useful! (eg, add_edge_if_not_exists)
+- [ ] SigCtx for op builder - then we don't actually need a full user defined operation, just a signature, and that
+   - would make mutual recursion easier.